zohaib642/Workout-Generator/README.md

 Machine learning project with Python and scikit-learn.
 Creates unique workout plan based on height, weight, gender, age, and goal.

-*IT IS IMPORTANT TO NOTE BMI IS NOT AN ACCURATE MESUREMENT OF OVERALL FITNESS: it does not take into account the person's body fat versus muscle (lean tissue) content*
+*IT IS IMPORTANT TO NOTE BMI IS NOT A FULLY ACCURATE MESUREMENT OF OVERALL FITNESS: it does not take into account the person's body fat versus muscle (lean tissue) content*